BryanWilhite/Blog/presentation/entry/2017/2017-10-12-my-current-aurelia-inspired-web-app-technology-road-map.md

 ---json
 {
-  "author": "@BryanWilhite",
+  "documentId": 0,
+  "title": "My Current, Aurelia-Inspired, Web-App Technology Road Map", "documentShortName": "2017-10-12-my-current-aurelia-inspired-web-app-technology-road-map", "fileName": "index.html",
+  "path": "./entry/2017-10-12-my-current-aurelia-inspired-web-app-technology-road-map",
+  "date": "2017-10-12T20:09:37.595Z",
+  "modificationDate": "2017-10-12T20:09:37.595Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2017-10-12-my-current-aurelia-inspired-web-app-technology-road-map",
-  "content": "This is Q4 2017.
+  "tag": "{\r\n  \"extract\": \"This is Q4 2017.
 It has taken me this long to formally explore the Web-app landscape.
 My personal desire for formality and relatively deep reflection has left my company web site and this Blog stuck in Angular 1.x and outside of ASP.NET Core.
-From a “tim...", "inceptDate": "2017-10-12T13:09:37.595452-07:00", "isPublished": true,
+From a “tim...\"\r\n}"
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "my-current-aurelia-inspired-web-app-technology-road-map",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "My Current, Aurelia-Inspired, Web-App Technology Road Map" }
+}
 ---

+# My Current, Aurelia-Inspired, Web-App Technology Road Map

 This is Q4 2017.
 It has taken me this long to *formally* explore the Web-app landscape.
 My personal desire for formality and relatively deep reflection has left [my company web site](http://songhaysystem.com) and this Blog stuck in Angular 1.x and outside of ASP.NET Core.
 From a “time-to-market” point of view this has been a colossal “failure” for 2017.
 My career as a software developer has been centered around building UI/UX and from my point of view I have little to show that this centering ever existed—let alone raged like a fire for the last 20 years.